bnixon67/msgraph4go/README.md

 On subsequent runs (with a saved token file), the execution should be seamless.

-You will need to delete the token file is you use a different client ID or request new scopes not already authorized for the current token.
+You need to delete the token file is you use a different client ID or request scopes not already authorized for the current token.

 A simple example, which returns a JSON result:
 ```go